 Your website and social media profiles should feature a carefully-curated portfolio that focuses on your architectural photography niche.
 Your visitors should be able to tell what you do, the types of clients you work with, and what your unique style is right away.

 Your website should also demonstrate how your services make your clients’ lives easier.
 For instance, do you help clients plan their projects based on business objectives?
 Do you offer staging services?
 Do you manage post-production for your clients?
 Consider what unique value you can bring to the table to distinguish yourself from your competition.

 There are many opportunities for architectural photographers.
-Understanding who your ideal client is and how you can make their life easier is the key to building authentic, long-lasting professional relationships.
+Understanding your ideal client and how you can make their lives easier is the key to building authentic, long-lasting professional relationships.

 So, what’s the next step?
 A well-designed marketing plan can help you get in front of the right prospects while nurturing client relationships and increasing the value of those relationships.